yuja/jj/docs/config.md

 By default, the merge tool starts with an empty output file.
-If the tool puts anything into the output file and exits with the 0 exit code, `jj` assumes that the conflict is fully resolved, while if the tool exits with a non-zero exit code, `jj` assumes that the merge should be cancelled.
+If the tool puts anything into the output file and exits with the 0 exit code, `jj` assumes that the conflict is fully resolved, while if the tool exits with a non-zero exit code, `jj` assumes that the merge should be canceled.
 This is appropriate for most graphical merge tools.

 For merge tools which try to automatically resolve conflicts without user input,